Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL.md

 Two general types of encoder can be used for feedback:

 * A quadrature encoder connected to the Quadrature Input interface.
 This works with common 5V optical encoders that are frequently supplied with closed loop stepper motors.
 * An SPI connection that can communicate with supported encoders that communicate over SPI.
-Initially this is the AS5047D encoder sensing a magnet on the motor shaft.
+Initially this is the [Duet3D Magnetic Encoder](/Duet3D_hardware/Accessories/Magnetic_Encoder) sensing a magnet on the motor shaft.
 In the future other SPI encoders may be supported.

 Here's an sample excerpt from a config.g file for RRF 3.5 to drive the X and Y motors from 1HCL  boards configured at CAN addresses 50 and 51, with quadrature encoders. **Note, some parameters have changed in RRF 3.5, if using RRF 3.4 its recommended to upgrade to RRF 3.5**.